PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `437 passed in 19.04s`, plus the branch-changed broad related suite with `1514 passed in 24.34s`.

+The direct late Gather-axis0 singleton-to-Reshape compatibility call now retains its existing one-counter dictionary as `_late_gather_axis0_reshape_stats`.
+The separate recovery-runner selection, indexed GraphIndex behavior, live Session LayoutState, cleanup predecessor, preprojection successor, and TensorFlow-free boundary are unchanged.
+The value has no consumer and adds no traversal or mutation.

+This checkpoint passes the focused Gather/cleanup/preprojection orchestration gate with `496 passed in 18.93s`, plus the branch-changed broad related suite with `1581 passed in 24.33s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.